mesosphere-backup/dcos-vagrant/README.md

    Once the the machines are created and provisioned, DC/OS will be installed.
 Once complete, the Web Interface will be available at <http://m1.dcos/>.

-   See [Install DC/OS Services](#install-dcos-services) for more information on how to use you new DC/OS cluster.
+   See the [DC/OS Usage docs](https://dcos.io/docs/latest/usage/service-install/) for more information on how to use you new DC/OS cluster.

 1. (Optional) Authentication